-If the pressure on the temperature and pressure gauge has gone down...
+If the pressure on the temperature and pressure gauge (4 on page 2) has gone down...

-It is necessary to top up the appliance with water again, so as to raise the pressure to an adequate level as described in the section "Refilling procedure" to page 10.
+it is necessary to top up the appliance with water again, so as to raise the pressure to an adequate level as described in the section 2.2 of this manual.
 If topping up with water has to be done very frequently, have the system checked for leaks.